DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.
 ![notify](./Metrics-Last-5-min.JPG)

+Some extra validation screenshots.
 ![metric-validation]:(./Metrics-Validation.JPG)

+**Bonus Question:**
-**Bonus Question:** What is the Anomaly graph displaying?
+* What is the Anomaly graph displaying?
-* What this Alert checks is to see if the sum of the 'my_metric' value is less than 500, when checked each five minutes.
+What this Alert checks is to see if the sum of the 'my_metric' value is less than 500, when checked each five minutes.
 (and if it is, that we should alert about it).
 However, given it is based upon a pseudo-random number, this should not happen.
 If it did, we'd definitely want to check our number generator).

 ********************